nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   E.g. If the command specifies `n/NAME w/WEIGHT`, `w/WEIGHT n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
   E.g. If you specify `n/Squat n/Deadlift`, only `n/Deadlift` will be taken.

 * Redundant inputs for commands that do not take in additional parameters (such as `:list`, `:sort`, `:help` `:wq`) will be ignored.<br>